Brian-Wahome/Core-Banking-Simulation-Project/architecural design records/01 - Database schema.md

 ## Option 2

-The database will consist of three collections that will store customers, accounts and transaction data:
+The database will consist of three collections that will store users, accounts and transaction data separately:

 The collections will be named:

-- Customers collection
+- Users collection
 - Accounts collection
 - Transaction collection

-The customers collection will store documents consisting of the following fields:
+The users collection will store documents consisting of the following fields:

 - id
 - first name